Tianxiang Gao

 Chicago, IL 60604

 Welcome!
 I’m Tianxiang (天翔), but feel free to call me Adam—I’m happy with either!
 Since July 2024, I’ve been an Assistant Professor in the School of Computing at DePaul University.
+I am also currently a Visiting Scholar at the Institute for Mathematical and Statistical Innovation at the University of Chicago.

-🎓Before joining DePaul, I earned my Ph.D. in Computer Science with a co-major in Applied Mathematics from Iowa State University, where I was co-advised by Dr. Hongyang Gao, Dr. Hailiang Liu, and Dr. Jia (Kevin) Liu.
+Before joining DePaul, I earned my Ph.D. in Computer Science with a co-major in Applied Mathematics from Iowa State University, where I was co-advised by Dr. Hongyang Gao, Dr. Hailiang Liu, and Dr. Jia (Kevin) Liu.
 My academic journey began with a bachelor’s degree in Mechanical Engineering from Yantai University.

 Research